MicrosoftDocs/windowsserverdocs/WindowsServerDocs/remote/remote-access/vpn/always-on-vpn/deploy/ad-ca-vpn-connectivity-windows10.md

 ## <a name="config-ca-policy"></a>Step 11: Configure your Conditional Access Policy

-This section provides you with instructions for configuring your conditional access policy for VPN connectivity.
+In this step, you configure the conditional access policy for VPN connectivity.

 After a root certificate has been created, the 'VPN connectivity' triggers the creation of the 'VPN Server' cloud application in the customer's tenant.
 Create a Conditional Access policy that is assigned to VPN users and set the **Cloud app** to **VPN Server**: